arith-geom/ag-comp-arith-geom/PAGES_CMS_SUMMARY.md

 The AG Computational Arithmetic Geometry website has been successfully modernized with:

 ✅ **Clean, professional teaching page** with advanced filtering and statistics
+✅ **Comprehensive publications system** with software package support and modern display
 ✅ **Streamlined Pages CMS configuration** with essential validation and organization
 ✅ **Professional design system** with Heidelberg University branding
 ✅ **Responsive, accessible interface** for all devices